Jounce/Surge/README.md

 # Surge
 *Swift + Accelerate*

 [Accelerate](https://developer.apple.com/library/mac/documentation/Accelerate/Reference/AccelerateFWRef/_index.html) is a framework that provides high-performance functions for matrix math, digital signal processing, and image manipulation.
-It harnesses [SIMD](http://en.wikipedia.org/wiki/SIMD) instructions available in modern CPUs to parallelize execution of computation.
-In the right situations, Accelerate has the potential to significantly improve performance of such computation.
+It harnesses [SIMD](http://en.wikipedia.org/wiki/SIMD) instructions available in modern CPUs to significantly improve performance of certain calculations.

 Because of its relative obscurity and inconvenient APIs, Accelerate is not commonly used by developers... which is a shame, since many applications could benefit from these performance optimizations.